I edited the notes for an historic dose record, but the changes are lost when I exit the app. What's going on?

 People are often surprised that RapidCalc does not allow you to edit historic records or enter a bolus record for a earlier time.
 The reason is that each dose calculation relies on earlier records to determine insulin-on-board which is then included along with the dose calculation as an audit trail.
 Changing an historic bolus record or inserting a new one out of sequence would break the audit trail.
 We consider patient safety and calculation transparency to be of primary importance and so we only allow you to delete bolus records starting with the most recent.
 To gain maximum benefit from RapidCalc you should be entering your data as and when it happens so that, in normal use, correcting an error would involve simply deleting and re-entering your last record.

 Can I run RapidCalc on my ipod touch?

-RapidCalc works well on the ipod touch, in fact many parents prefer it for their children as it's cheaper and less likely to be pinched at school!
-A second-hand ipod is perfect if money is tight, or you want something you can leave in your kit bag.
+RapidCalc works well on the ipod touch, in fact many parents prefer it for their children as it's cheaper and less likely to be stolen.
+A second-hand ipod is perfect if money is tight, or if you want something you can leave in your kit bag.
 Note that on early models without a camera you won't have the option to take a photo of your meal.